jlinoff/pam/README.md

 _"recipes"_, _"accounts"_, or _"unidentified aerial phenomena"_ or
 _"my favorite cryptography algorithms"_ or _"green things"_.

+One way to use topics is to keep records related by a topic in separate files.
 For example, you could define a "`recipes.txt`" file for all of your recipe records (topic: _"recipes"_ or _"stuff to cook"_) and an "`accounts.txt`" for your account records (topic: _"accounts"_).
 Or, you could completely disregard organizing by topics and put all of your records into a single file like "`myrecords.txt`".

 Note the use of the "`.txt`" extension in the previous paragraph.
 Although the "`.pam`" file extension is supported for record files